xybor/xyplatform/xysched/README.md

 # Introduction

-Xysched provides a mechanism of job scheduling in future with a simple syntax.
+Package xysched supports to schedule future tasks with a simple syntax.

 # Features